-In the case where the $s$-wave admixture is stronger than the $p$-wave pairing (i.e. $\Delta_->0$), the superconductor is nontopological.
+In the case in which the $s$-wave admixture is stronger than the $p$-wave pairing (i.e. $\Delta_->0$), the superconductor is nontopological.
 From the secular equation~\eqref{eq:toptopsecular1}, the Andreev energies for a nontopological junction are given by the solutions to the two equations

-From this equation it may be demonstrated that, other than the exceptional case of $\tau=1$, there are no zero-energy modes for nontopological junctions.
+From this equation, it may be demonstrated that, other than the exceptional case of $\tau=1$, there are no zero-energy modes for nontopological junctions.